-Our Distance Learning MBA participants discuss how the unique online learning system provided a convenient method for them to keep on top of their studies.
+Our online MBA participants discuss how the unique online learning system provided a convenient method for them to keep on top of their studies.

 Distance Learning MBA participant, May Khondoker, shares how the MBA programme has provided her with the tools to face imposter syndrome.

 When I first applied for my MBA, I was at a point in my career where the company I am in was diversifying into multiple markets and industries, and as a senior leader and shareholder of the firm, I was expected to transition into corporate top management with the right knowledge and skills needed to guide the new corporate strategy.
 The transition was daunting as I am the youngest of our top management and the only female in a leadership position in the firm.